Send money to or from overseas.

 The account name and full account number of the account to receive the money must be included for processing.

 Account number should be formatted as follows:

 Bank and branch number, seven digit account number and three digit account suffix (if your account suffix is 12, enter 012).

 Note: hyphens indicated above are merely for illustrative purposes and should not be entered as part of the account number.

 Things you should know.

 Terms, conditions, fees and charges apply to Westpac products and services.
-Click here or visit your local branch for full details.
+See our terms, conditions, fees and charges or visit your local branch for full details.

-Westpac Banking Corporation, NZ Branch is the provider of the products and services described on this page and is responsible for the provision of those products and services.
+International Payments are facilitated by Westpac Banking Corporation (acting through its New Zealand branch) ABN 33007457141, incorporated in Australia.
 International payments may be subject to charges by overseas banks.
 Westpac has no control over these charges, which are subject to change and can be substantial.
 Westpac is not liable for any of these charges and commissions, which are the responsibility of the account holder.
 No member of the Westpac group accepts any liability for losses suffered as a result of converting currencies and any exchange risks from the conversion of currencies is the responsibility of the account/deposit holder.